kevinyluo/kevinyluo.github.io/index.md

     <img src="images/graphs.gif" width="500"/>
 </p>

-A mobile app for making decisions when in a group.
-Create a lobby and get your friends to join.
-Select categories for restuarants you're interested in (from yelp) and start swiping.
-At the end, the restuarant with the most "votes" will be displayed, so you decide whre to eat.
-I developed the back-end REST API for this project using Express and NodeJS.
+A `react` webpage for creating and visualizing graph structures.
+I am adding algorithms to run on the graphs, which will show how algorithms work, and will display the outcome of the algorithm.
+The graphics are created using `react-konva` and `react bootstrap`

 ---